The Empowerment Project

 • Authorize courts to use discretion in determining the necessity of home study in adoption (adopted in 2023);

-• Increase the tax credit for quality adoption expenses (adopted in 2023);
+• Increase the tax credit for quality adoption expenses (adopted in 2023); and,

 Enhancing Child Support Enforcement